I have my brain tied behind my back, as always, to make things fair.

 And a lot of people are wondering why Obama didn't have to prove it.

-There really is I mean, terms of a lot of paperwork to run for president, you have to fill out forms for exploratory committee and so forth, but uh really how extensive can it be?
+I mean, in terms of a lot of paperwork to run for president, you have to fill out forms, your exploratory committee, and so forth.

-It it doesn't appear Obama had to produce anything.
+It doesn't appear Obama had to produce anything or that what he produced was sufficient.

-You know, McCain had to be vetted satisfactory way.
+You know, McCain had to be vetted, satisfactory way.

 It could be the same answer as the reason why McCain Republicans didn't want to criticize him.

-So that could be a partial explanation, not sure.
+So that could be a partial explanation.

-But I'm gonna look more into that.
+But I'm going to look more into that.

 Who?

-Well, we'll find out.
+We'll find out.

-Britain in Paducah, Kentucky, welcome to the EIB network.
+Britton in Paducah, Kentucky, welcome to the EIB network.

 Hi.